 GAC stands for "granular activated carbon" and is made of tiny, loose granules of carbon.
 GAC filters are usually used as a "polishing filter' in the water filtration process and are highly effective at improving the taste and odor of drinking water.

-What do GAC Filters Remove and Reduce?
+What do GAC Water Filters Remove?

 Granular activated carbon (otherwise known as GAC) filters have extremely high adsorption capabilities and can remove a wide variety of contaminants (see contaminant list here).